ietf-teep/architecture/draft-ietf-teep-architecture.md

     owner.
 A Device Owner may or may not have control over Untrusted Applications and TAs into the device depending on whether it is also a Device Administrator.
-    It is a Device Administrator's responsibility and privilege in general for deciding to trust or reject a TA or equivalently a Trust Component Signer.
+    It is a Device Administrator's responsibility and privilege in general for deciding to trust or reject a TA or equivalently a Trusted Component Signer.

   - Device User: A human being that uses a device.
 Many devices have a single device user.
 Some devices have a primary device user with